jonathancrawford05/n8n-project/README.md

 - Use environment variables for sensitive configurations
 - Regularly update both n8n and Ollama
 - File permissions are enforced with `N8N_ENFORCE_SETTINGS_FILE_PERMISSIONS`
+- Be cautious with file paths in workflows to prevent unauthorized access

 ## License